LakeinLove/Mage-The-Awakening/Magic/Spells/Master/Quarantine.md

 A Quarantined house doesn’t leave behind an empty lot; rather, its two neighbouring houses suddenly find themselves adjacent.\
 A building with a Quarantined 12th floor appears to only have 11 stories — though the elevator has a “12” button, it doesn’t do anything.
 Those inside the Quarantined area find that they cannot leave — any attempt to do so simply loops back through whatever door they passed through.

-They are, in effect, in a Pocket Dimension — albeit one that, because it is actually an excised piece of the Fallen World, possesses its own [[Time]], Twilight, and so forth.
+They are, in effect, in a Pocket Dimension — albeit one that, because it is actually an excised piece of the Fallen World, possesses its own [[Time]], [[Twilight]], and so forth.

 **+1 [[Reach]]:** The mage may specify a [[Keys|Key]] that allows access to and from the Quarantined area.